 LOWE: Do you prefer books with a lot of dialogue?
 Is the challenge of that more fun, while perhaps being more difficult?
 Or is anything difficult for you?

 MULLER: Oh my yes, it's all difficult!
 Is it fun?
 It sure is.
 I get to play all the characters, and I get to frame them in the narrative text.
 As involved and demanding as the narrative text can get, and even though it may sometimes be operating on several levels, when characters actually speak, the complexity expands exponentially.
 Playing one character is daunting enough, and that is usually all that is asked of an actor, but in a single voice recording you play them all.
 All the motivations, desires, hopes, and conflicts one character may experience interacts constantly with those of the other characters.
 The development and consistent realization of all those characterizations is quite a challenge.
 But that's also where the fun lies.
-Your main bad guy in your book POSTAL, for example, was terrific fun to play because he seemed so completely normal, but had this tremendous maelstrom of diabolical malignity just under the surface.
+Your main bad guy in your book POSTMARKED FOR DEATH, for example, was terrific fun to play because he seemed so completely normal, but had this tremendous maelstrom of diabolical malignity just under the surface.
 Absolutely terrifying, and a blast to find and play the subtlety, and then the evil as it emerges.
 Makes for powerful stuff.

 LOWE: Are there ever days when you're tongue-tied, and just want to sit in the jacuzzi?
 Please lie and say yes.